GLOBAL MARKETS-Ukraine war fears shake stocks and send oil soaring

 By Tom Wilson

-LONDON, Feb 22 (Reuters) - Global markets clawed back losses on Tuesday as investors clung to hopes that Moscow's deployment of troops to two breakaway regions in eastern Ukraine will be as far Russia goes.
+LONDON, Feb 22 (Reuters) - Global stock markets clawed back losses on Tuesday as investors held on to hopes that Russia's deployment of troops to two breakaway regions in eastern Ukraine will be as far Moscow goes.

 The spectre of war on Europe's eastern flank had flared on Monday, sending oil prices to a seven-year high, after Russian President Vladimir Putin ordered troops into the Donetsk and Luhansk regions of Ukraine.